 Parsley is an aromatic herb that we use as a spice in many of our meals.
 This herb is extremely versatile, and we can use it in almost anything, for example, in salads, soups, as a garnish, and much more.
-In this article, we will talk about parsley as food for the guinea pigs.
-Our guinea pigs are herbivores, but we still need to know if parsley safe for them.
+On the other hand, our guinea pigs are herbivores, but we still need to know if parsley safe for them.

 Can guinea pigs eat parsley?
 Guinea pigs can eat parsley.
 However, even though parsley is safe for the guinea pigs, it shouldn’t be fed very often because it contains a lot of calcium.
 On the other hand, there are vitamins in parsley, such as vitamin C, which are very beneficial to guinea pig’s immune system and overall health.

 Parsley is low in calories, carbs, and fat which means guinea pigs won’t get chubby and won’t be at risk of obesity.
-Still, your guinea pigs will get the energy they need for the whole day (along with other foods as well).
+Still, your guinea pigs will get the energy they need for the whole day.
 Also, the low amount of fat will maintain a healthy weight, and keep blood vessels unclogged.

 Healthy Cardiovascular System